vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 #### What's new

 - Added an option to [configure file hash computation](linux-preferences.md#configure-file-hash-computation-feature)
-- From this build onwards, the product has the new antimalware engine by default
+- From this build onwards, the product has the new anti-malware engine by default
 - Performance improvements for file copy operations
 - Bug fixes